openmina/mina-frontend/MetricsTracing.md

 ### Messages

 We want to have a view of all messages sent across the Mina P2P network to see if there are any outliers, either in particular messages or when we filter through various layers.
 This shows us which types of messages are in need of optimization.

 The **Messages** tab shows a list of all messages sent across the P2P network.

-Click on the Filters icon:
+Click on the Filters icon.
 Various filters for P2P messages will be displayed:

 ![4-1-0-Network--Messages Filters](https://user-images.githubusercontent.com/1679939/220913940-3d463b63-8af2-40b1-bc8b-150d2a2daa99.png)

 Hovering over each filter category or filter will display a tooltip with additional information.

-Clicking on a filter will filter out all other messages, displaying only those that are related to that category:
+Clicking on a filter will filter out all other messages, displaying only those that are related to that category.

 You can also click on a filter category (in this case, `/noise`), which may contain multiple filters:

   ![4-1-0-0-Network--Messages Filters Noise](https://user-images.githubusercontent.com/1679939/220934310-f85860cb-902f-4568-ace8-de43bc58b262.png)

-There is also the option of combining multiple filters from various categories:
+There is also the option of combining multiple filters from various categories.

 Below the filters is a list of network **Messages**.
 They are sorted by their message **ID** and **datetime**.
 You can also see their **Remote Address**, **Direction** (whether they are incoming or outgoing), their **Size**, their **Stream Kind** and **Message Kind**.